JiaoyiZhang/CARMI/README.md

 # A simple implementation of Learned Index

-This is a simple implementation of [The Case for Learned Index Structures](https://arxiv.org/pdf/1712.01208.pdf).
+This is a simple implementation of [The Case for Learned Index Structures](https://arxiv.org/pdf/1712.01208.pdf) and [ALEX: An Updatable Adaptive Learned Index](https://arxiv.org/abs/1905.08898)

 ## Building
 If you want to run the program, do the following